 Other scenic train routes to consider include the Far North Line (the most remote railway line in the United Kingdom), which runs from Thurso to Wick.
 Another is the Borders Railway, which runs from Edinburgh into the beautiful south of Scotland.

 For a train journey that will stay with you forever, we recommend our Scotland Whisky Trail by Luxury Train and Taste of Edinburgh tour.

 How long does it take to tour Scotland?

-If you do want to stay in the Highlands, islands or Borders, you can expect to spend around a day getting to your destination and another getting back.
+Of course, you’ll probably also want to stay in the Highlands, Islands or Borders. you can expect to spend around a day getting to your destination and another getting back.